UK MPC Official Bank Rate Votes

 - UK MPC Official Bank Rate Votes News

 The Monetary Policy Committee (MPC) sets monetary policy to meet the 2% inflation target, and in a way that helps to sustain growth and employment.
 The MPC adopts a medium-term and forward-looking approach to determine the monetary stance required to achieve the inflation target sustainably.
-At its meeting ending on 18 September 2024, the MPC voted by a majority of 8–1 to maintain Bank Rate at 5%.
-One member preferred to reduce Bank Rate by 0.25 percentage points, to 4.75%.
-The Committee voted unanimously to reduce the stock of UK ...
+At its meeting ending on 5 February 2025, the MPC voted by a majority of 7–2 to reduce Bank Rate by 0.25 percentage points, to 4.5%.
+Two members preferred to reduce Bank Rate by 0.5 percentage points, to 4.25%.
+There has been substantial progress ...

 ---|